atk4/data/docs/persistence/sql/expressions.md

     [$fromTime, $toTime]
 ));

-// Produces: .. where `time` between :a and :b
+// produces: .. where `time` between :a and :b
 ```

 Another use of expression is to supply field instead of value and vice versa: